-The outcome was an overwhelming success and prompted Karen to set up a weekly dance class specifically aimed at people wuth disabilities at the then Strathclyde Arts Centre.
+The outcome was an overwhelming success and prompted Karen to set up a weekly dance class specifically aimed at people with learning disabilities at the then Strathclyde Arts Centre.
 Regular attendance from people across Glasgow established a core group of 12 performers.

 In 2002 an Indepen-dance Board of Directors was formed with the mission:

-To create opportunities for people with diverse abilities and their carers to enjoy, express and fulfil their potential through dance.
+To create opportunities for disabled and non-disabled people and carers to enjoy, express and fulfil their potential through dance.